2-Person Desk Setup Ideas: Shared Home Office Layouts for Couples

 Summary

 Creating a functional 2-person desk setup requires balancing individual productivity with shared space constraints.
-By utilizing specialized furniture like the 95-inch two-person L-shaped desk and implementing strategic layouts such as side-by-side or back-to-back configurations, couples can maximize limited square footage while maintaining ergonomic comfort and professional boundaries.
+By utilizing specialized furniture like the 95-inch two-person L-shaped desk [Product] and implementing strategic layouts such as side-by-side or back-to-back configurations, couples can maximize limited square footage while maintaining ergonomic comfort and professional boundaries.

 Professional interior photography of a modern shared home office for a couple, featuring a long continuous two-person desk in a bright, airy room with large windows allowing natural light, plants, and coordinated workstations

-Key takeaways
+Key Takeaways

 • Prioritize Clearance: Aim for 48 to 60 inches between workstation centers to ensure adequate elbow room and chair mobility.